yifeifang/cse481c/Lab-19:-Cartesian-space-manipulation.md

 joint 'upperarm_roll_joint': expected: -0.640106, current: -0.62881
 ```

-This is an internal error where MoveIt is unable to run a trajectory.
+This is an internal error where MoveIt is unable to run a trajectory because it appears the robot's arm is not in the same place as where it should be at the start of the new trajectory.
-If only we could detect this error and just send a new goal on failure!
+This happens because MoveIt records the "start" position of the second trajectory before the arm has settled down from the first motion.

-Luckily, we just implemented the fix.
+If you run your demo now, you will see that it still gets stuck while waving, but after 10 seconds, it gives up and sends a new goal.

-If you run your demo again, you will see that it might take a long time between waves, but after 20 seconds (or whatever you set the timeout to), you will see some error messages appear (meaning you could handle these errors programmatically) and the robot will wave once.
+This gives us a robust retry behavior, but we haven't addressed the underlying issue we just discussed.
-And, after a few iterations, the problem will probably fix itself (i.e., your robot should be waving smoothly without much pause).
+To give the arm some time to settle down, add a `rospy.sleep(1)` in between each pose.